Connect to Exasol

 Next steps

-To know more about how to get the best out of Exasol, explore the other sections in this documentation:
+To know more about how to get the best out of Exasol, we suggest that you explore the following sections:

-Learn about the basic concepts and features in Exasol, including how to use UDFs (user defined functions) to run your own analysis, processing, and generation functions in your Exasol cluster.
+Learn about basic concepts and features in Exasol, such as how to use UDFs (user defined functions) to run your own analysis, processing, and generation functions in your Exasol cluster.

 Performance Guide